Financial-Times/ec2-powercycle/README.md

 ## IAM policy

-When creating Lambda function you will be asked to associate IAM role with the the function.
+When creating Lambda function you will be asked to associate IAM role with the function.

 ### Creating Identity and Access Management (IAM) policy for Lambda function